MahalavanyaSriram/COVID-19_Prediction/README.md

 It is also important to see the distribution of variables and for this we can plot histograms and standardize the dataset if needed.

 ### Data Preparation
+As par tof the Data Evaluation, to handle missing values we will be performing Imputation.
+Any outliners will be taken care of.
+If required, scaling would be done on some of the attributes and we would be dropping any features that is not needed.

 ### Machine Learning

 We can apply a regression model with the predictor variables being different food types and health factors.
 The outcome variable will be the fatality rate of COVID-19.
 We can also look at clustering the dataset to see how different countries are grouped based on food, health, and covid factors.